flofriday/blog/posts/meltdown-the-story-of-a-markdown-parser/post.md

 [parsedown](https://github.com/erusev/parsedown) and
 [redcarpet](https://github.com/vmg/redcarpet).
-However, I quickly discovered that **meltdown** doesn't have a prominent entry, which is just a wrong that needs corrected.
+However, I quickly discovered that **meltdown** doesn't have a prominent entry, which is just a wrong that needs to be corrected.
 As a bonus the package name was also free on [PyPI](https://pypi.org/) and to be honest I just like the confidence it emits.